01-edu/Branch-AI/one_exercise_per_file/week01/day03/ex02/audit/readme.md

-1. This question is validated if the plot reproduces the plot in the image.
-It has to contain a title, an x-axis name and an y-axis name.
+##### The solution of question 1 is accepted if the plot reproduces the plot in the image and respect the following criteria.
 You should also observe that the older people are, the the more children they have.

+###### Does it have a the title ?
+###### Does it have a name on x-axis and y-axis ?

 ![alt text][logo_ex2]